ansys/pyfluent/doc/source/api/general/services/index.rst

 :ref:`ref_interceptors`         Intercepts batch gRPC calls and provides access to batch computation information.

-:ref:`ref_meshing_queries`      Query and utility functions that extracts information of particular labels, types
+:ref:`ref_meshing_queries`      Query and utility functions that extracts information of particular labels, types,
                                 group of zones involved in series of various meshing operations.

 :ref:`ref_monitor`              Begins and ends monitor streaming service of Fluent also gives monitors information.